seedstack/website/content/docs/seed/maven-plugin/package.md

 ---

 The `package` goal packages any self-executable SeedStack application in a [Capsule](http://www.capsule.io/).
-A Capsule is a way of packaging and running any application with all its dependencies from a unique plain executable JAR.
+A Capsule is a way of packaging and running any application with all its dependencies from a unique plain executable JAR.<!--more-->

 {{% callout info %}}
 Self-executable SeedStack application are applications that contains one and only one implementation of the {{< java "org.seedstack.seed.spi.SeedLauncher" >}}